edin-m/node-vagrant/README.md

 // out is an array of objects [{}] with properties: port, hostname, user, private_key machine.sshConfig(function(err, out) {});

+// execute an ssh command on the machine machine.on('ssh-out', console.log);
+machine.on('ssh-err', console.error);
+machine.sshCommand('echo "a bash command"');

 // provision
 machine.provision(function(err, out) {});